1. How do I get started running a Retro?

 At the Freelancer level, you can have a single Retro Admin and work on one project at a time.
 You also can only hold a Retro within the default template format.

-If you need multiple Admins, multiple projects, or the ability to edit your Retro template, you’ll want to explore our paid plan options:
+If you need multiple Admins, multiple projects, or the ability to edit your Retro template, you’ll want to explore our other paid plan options:

 If you require more than 5 Retro Admins or 10 Projects, we can create a custom plan that gives you exactly what you need.
 Contact Us to build a custom plan.